vashpan/xcode-dev-cleaner/README.md

 The point is that it could be regenerated if necessary.
 Also some older projects could be removed completely because its rather unusual that we would use them again.

+### Old Simulator & Device Logs

+Old device logs & crashes databases, only most recent ones are needed.
+It seems that new versions of Xcodes migrates old logs database, but keeping older ones on disk.

+### Old Documentation Downloads

+Old Xcodes had ability to download documentation to browse offline, it could've been many gigabytes.
+Although newer Xcodes has online documentation browser, those old documentations may be still on your drive if you're an old Xcode user.

 ## Contact

 If you enjoy this application, consider support me, by downloading/buying some of my games from the AppStore 😎